 As a result of the educational partner meeting with the DELAC group, the district will be offering at least one Newcomers class for next school year.
 This is a need that has been vocalized by not only the parents, but also by site administrators.
 The district has designated some LCAP funding to address this need.
 The parents also mentioned smaller class sizes for English learners, especially for new comers to the district.
-The district's ELD Learning Coordinator will work specifically with teachers working with newcomers and Long Term English Learners to address their specific needs for language acquisition.

-Additionally, the district received several inquiries for professional development on trainings to support students with disabilities.
+Additionally, the district received several inquiries for professional development on Universal Design for Learning to support students with disabilities.
 The district will ensure appropriate training for staff in this area as well as other areas of need for professional development.
 The district will provide professional development for all staff that works with students with disabilities to ensure that they are equipped with the most current best practices.
 The district also received many requests for Pro-Act training for staff that works with students with exceptional needs.
 The district will offer training via Goal 1, Action 7 to all staff.